Geographic Distribution and Habitat

 Size, Weight, and Lifespan

 Coppery titis are small monkeys.
 There is no sexual dimorphism in this species—males and females weigh about the same and are similar lengths.
-Both males and females weigh about 2.2 lb (1 kg).
-Their head-to-body length averages 13 in (33 cm) long and their furry tails can measure an additional one-third of their body length.
+Both males and females weigh about 2.2 pounds (1 kg).
+Their head-to-body length averages 13 inches (33 cm) long and their furry tails can measure an additional one-third of their body length.

 Titi monkeys can live into their early 20s.
 In captivity, both male and female titi monkeys have lived more than 25 years.